Germany's Heiko Maas vows to meet more activists after China outcry | DW | 12.09.2019

 The German foreign minister has dismissed Chinese criticism over his meeting with Hong Kong activist Joshua Wong.
 He promised to continue meeting activists, saying: "That won't change in the future."

-German Foreign Minister Heiko Maas on Thursday said he would continue to meet with activists after China issued an strong rebuke for his meeting with Hong Kong pro-democracy activist Joshua Wong.
+German Foreign Minister Heiko Maas on Thursday said he would continue to meet with activists after China issued an strong rebuke over his meeting with Hong Kong pro-democracy activist Joshua Wong.

 "When the chancellor is in Beijing, she meets with human rights lawyers and activists," Maas told reporters.
 "If I'm in Beijing, I'll do the same.
 When I'm in Berlin, I do the same.
 And that won't change in the future."